Cruelty and Compassion

 I twist my head around, and look at the knife-shaped marks on my feathers, and a shiver passes through me.

-The black marks are glowing like the faces of the Feldin I saw.
+The black marks glow like the faces of the Feldin I saw.

 “Prophecy, Balshown?”
 I ask.